rocketjumpzone/rocketjump.zone/source/blog/2020-10-30-find-us-on-github.html.markdown

 <p>All blog posts you can find here:<br>
 <a href="https://github.com/rocketjumpzone/rocketjump.zone/tree/main/source/blog" target="_blank">https://github.com/rocketjumpzone/rocketjump.zone/tree/main/source/blog</a><br>

-To add a new blog post, simply duplicate one, change the name, push the post.<br>We support <b>Markdown</b>, Disqus, Tags.
+To add a new blog post, simply duplicate one, change the name and details, add content and push the post.<br>We support <b>Markdown</b>, Disqus, Tags.

 </p>

-## Ch1mpnotic - Arena Shooter
+## Ch1mpnotic - A Xonotic Edition

 Do you know Darkplaces engine, QuakeC or are you a Blender designer?
 Then you might Join our Dev team!